JonasLauri/compliance-rules-workflow-optimization/README.md

 Business case and detail information about process steps can be seen in the PDF file: Further Improvements for Temporary Business Rules Management.pdf

-# Screenshot of one improved process step
+# The result of one improved process step
 GUI tool which automatically adds and adjusts settings for weekly business process - the temporary business rules creation in compliance system: